Last Updated on June 12, 2023

 Russian immigrant Adolph Levitt brought us the Wonderful Almost Human Automatic Donut Machine in 1920, which churned out perfectly holed doughnuts at an unprecedented pace.

-Though the invention of the hamburger, and when it was exactly introduced in America is disputed, there’s little question that this beloved American staple was brought over by German immigrants serving Hamburg-style steaks in restaurants during the 19th century.
+Though the invention of the hamburger, and when it was precisely introduced in America is disputed, there’s little question that this beloved American staple was brought over by German immigrants serving Hamburg-style steaks in restaurants during the 19th century.

 3. American cheese

 Americans have been making cheese as far back as the 1700s.
-It wasn’t until James L. Kraft emigrated from Canada to Chicago just after the turn of the century, however, that the popular Kraft American cheese (which, ahem, goes perfectly well atop the aforementioned hamburgers) was created.
+It wasn’t until James L. Kraft emigrated from Canada to Chicago just after the turn of the century, however, that the famous Kraft American cheese (which, ahem, goes perfectly well atop the aforementioned hamburgers) was created.

 Dr. James Naismith invented the game of basketball in Massachusetts in 1891.
 Naismith was a Canadian immigrant and a teacher at his local YMCA before he wrote the first official basketball rulebook and established the University of Kansas basketball program.